Manam-IDaaS/slate/source/index.html.md

 Parameter | Description
 --------- | -----------
-email | The email that register customer_token | The token is specific for customer
+email | The email that register apieco_key | The token is specific for customer

 ## Refresh Token